cdwijs/kicad-source-mirror/Documentation/development/compiling.md

 There are some known issues that are specific to MSYS2.
 This section provides a list of the currently known issues when building KiCad using MSYS2.

+###  GLM version 0.9.9.3 is incompatible with KiCad. ### {#ki_glm_0993}

+GLM version 0.9.9.3 is incompatible with KiCad.
+You must downgrade to version 0.9.9.2 or older.
+Open the file /etc/pacman.d/mirrorlist.ming64 to get the location of your mirror, download the older version, and use the following command to install it:
+	 pacman -U ~/mingw-w64-x86_64-glm-0.9.9.2-1-any.pkg.tar.xz

+You should also
+configure pacman to prevent upgrading the 64-bit GLM package by adding:

+    IgnorePkg = mingw-w64-x86_64-glm

+to your /etc/pacman.conf file.

 ### 64-bit Package of Boost 1.59 ### {#ki_msys2_64bit_boost}

 The context library of the x86_64 package of Boost version 1.59 is broken and will cause KiCad